aloaf812/gmd-omnimenu-1.7/README.md

-# OmniMenu
+# OMNImenu / OmniMenu

 Mod Menu for older versions of Geometry Dash (pre-1.9).

 Currently being tested on version 1.22.

-To compile: Run build script (TODO instructions for Windows) You must also insert all the files in the resources folder into the APK assets folder.
+To compile: Run build script (TODO instructions for Windows)

+After compiling the libmenu.so, put it in lib/armeabi.
+You must edit smali so it includes the menu library.
+You must also copy the resources from the resources folder of this project to the assets folder of the APK, otherwise the game will crash.

 ## Special Thanks
 - akqanile (Adelfa) - 100 KB fix